-Students enrolled in 12 or more credits during a given semester are regarded as full-time students.
-Registering for more than 12 credit hours per semester requires the approval of the Provost.
-Students may enroll in up to 6 credit-hours in a 7-week session.
-Registering for more than 6 credit-hours in a 7-week session must receive approval from the Provost.
-Students who plan to be enrolled for less than 12 hours in a semester are considered part-time students.
+Students enrolled in 12 or more credit hours in a semester are considered full-time students.
+Students enrolled in less than 12 credit hours in a semester are considered part-time students.

+Registering for more than 12 credit hours per semester requires the Provost's approval.
+Registering for more than 7 credit hours in a 7-week session requires the Provost's approval.
+Registering for more than 4 credithours in a 4-week session requires the Provost's approval.